TheAlgorithms/Nim/CONTRIBUTING.md

 ### Implementation requirements

-- The unit of an implementation we expect is a **Nim module**, with all the corresponding consequences.
+- The unit of an implementation we expect is a [**Nim module**](https://nim-lang.org/docs/manual.html#modules).
 Although the main goals of this repository are educational, the module form mirrors a real world scenario and makes it easy to use the code from this repository in other projects.
 - First line must contain the canonical title of the module prefixed by double hashes (`## Title Of The Module`).
 This title is used in this repository's automation for populating the [Directory](directory.md).
 - The module should be thoroughly documented with doc comments.
 Follow the [Nim documentation style](https://nim-lang.org/docs/docstyle.html).
 - The file begins with the module-level documentation with the general description and explanation of the algorithm/data-structure.
 If possible, please include: